rzfeeser/ansible-custom-modules-nasa-api/README.md

 Start by reviewing the example playbook within this repository.

 After the `nasa_neow` task runs, the JSON data returned by the NEOW API service will be convered to YAML and saved in the format `neow-YYYY-MM-DDtoYYYY-MM-DD.yml`.
-By default this data will appear in the local folder.
+By default this file will appear in the local folder.
 However, the save path can be controlled by the user.
 This module will only show **CHANGED** if the YAML output file is created.
 *Future Feature Request: module parameter force:bool <- allow a user to force the creation of the YAML file ever time (overwrite it if it exists).
 Should default to False/no*

 #### Using Ansible to access NASA Earth Observatory Natural Event Tracker (EONET) Event API with nasa_eonet_event

 Start by reviewing the example playbook within this repository.

+After the `nasa_eonet_event` tasks runs, the JSON data returned by the EONET Event API service will be converted to YAML and saved in the format `eonet-YYYY-MM-DDtoYYYY-MM-DD.yml`.
+By default this file will appear in the local folder.
+However, the save path can be controlled by the user.
+This module will only show **CHANGED** if the YAML output file is created.